GitHver/nixisotemp/readme.md

 # Flakes

 If you have been using NixOS or used it before, you'll undoubtedly have heard people mention "flakes".
 In fact I have mentioned them a lot in the text leading up to this chapter.
 But what are flakes?
 The name isn't exactly descriptive and everyone seams to describe flakes in different ways?
-Why would you even want to use flakes?
+And why would you even want to use flakes?

 ### What do flakes even do?